 Sales pipeline reviews are a critical part of ensuring that your team is on track to hit revenue targets.
 Whether you're managing a team of 5 or 50 salespeople, effective pipeline reviews give you the chance to course-correct, allocate resources, and guide deals to close.

 But let’s face it: time is a precious commodity.
-Sales leaders are juggling growth demands, remote teams and fast-moving deals.
+Sales leaders juggle growth demands, remote teams and fast-moving deals.
 That's why running efficient, high-impact pipeline reviews is key to maintaining momentum.

 From my decades of experience leading sales teams, I've developed a few strategies for maximizing the effectiveness of your sales pipeline reviews.
-And here, I’m going to share how you can elevate your pipeline reviews to make more of your time.
+Here, I’ll share how you can elevate your pipeline reviews to make more of your time.

 Contents